supernuts/hak5/omg/payloads/remote-powershell-execution/README.md

 ## Usage
 Copy the PowerShell scripts to the same folder as server.py.
 Run "python3 server.py" on your server to listen on port 9001 (change port as needed).
+Execute the payload to run the remote PowerShell script.